shivamujawame/Fabric-Analytics-in-aday/english/lab-guide/lab1.md

     d. **Sales fact** is created by merging InvoiceLineItems with Invoice query.

+1. For the snowflake connection, Open the **browser** and navigate to https://app.fabric.microsoft.com/.
+You will be navigated to the login page.

+    > **Note:** If you're using the lab environment, it may sign you in directly.

 10. For the Snowflake data source, use the **Snowflake Username** and **Snowflake Password** that is available in the **Environment Variables** tab (next to the Lab Guide).
 Connect all the tables that come under **Snowflake** to Snowflake using the credentials.

     ![](../media/lab-01/fa4.png)